OnionIoT/Onion-Docs/Omega2/Projects/iot/door-lock-part1.md

 Here's a setup we've placed in Onion HQ:

 ![The omega controlling it](./img/door-lock-p1-1.jpg)

+// TODO: Retake this photo so that it matches the setup described in the article

 ![The lock itself](./img/door-lock-p1-2.jpg)

 >Note: in fact, keys are still very useful.
 We still recommend you to use a normally-open lock and a key-lock in conjunction, as power failure will result in a fail-safe backup instead of locking you out.